What to Expect

 Appointments for reconstructive surgery require a referral from a doctor.
 The UNC Division of Plastic & Reconstructive Surgery does not see self-referred patients.

-For more information, call the UNC Division of Plastic & Reconstructive Surgery at 919-966-4446 or visit the division's website at: http://www.med.unc.edu/plastic.
+For more information, visit the UNC Division of Plastic & Reconstructive Surgery website or call (919) 966-7732.

 UNC has long been a leader in developing techniques to ensure complete treatment of the breast while sparing normal tissues.

 UNC pioneered computer-based 3-dimensional treatment planning, which allows tailoring of treatment fields and radiation dose to individual needs.
 3-dimensional treatment planning allows us to use intensity modulation and electrons where applicable, improving dose delivery and sparing healthy tissue.

 Medical oncologists at the UNC Breast Center will help guide a woman through her treatment options to maximize the chance of curing her cancer.

 With their surgical oncology and radiation oncology colleagues, thoughtful discussion of the best overall treatment plan is accomplished in the weekly multidisciplinary conference.